Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

-\emph{Interaction Morawetz analysis and bilinear $L^2$ bounds for the linear paradifferential equation.} The main tool in the proof of the bilinear $L^2$ bounds is provided by the \emph{interaction Morawetz estimates}, an idea introduced in the NLS context by the I-team~\cite{MR2415387}.
-Here we follow the set-up in authors' previous paper~\cite{IT-global}, but see also \cite{PV} and \cite{MR2527809} for earlier work on 1D NLS.
+\emph{Interaction Morawetz analysis and bilinear $L^2_{t,x}$ bounds for the linear paradifferential equation.} The main tool in the proof of the bilinear $L^2_{t,x}$ bounds is provided by the \emph{interaction Morawetz estimates}, an idea introduced in the NLS context by the I-team~\cite{MR2415387}.
+We develop this idea in Section~\ref{s:para}, following the set-up in authors' previous paper~\cite{IT-global}; but we also refer the reader to \cite{PV} and \cite{MR2527809} for earlier work on 1D NLS.

 \emph{Strichartz estimates for the linear paradifferential equation.} A standard approach in the study of quasilinear dispersive pde's is to prove Strichartz estimates with a loss of derivatives, arising from sharp paradifferential Strichartz estimates on short, semiclassical time scales; this was first introduced in \cite{T:nlw1,T:nlw2,T:nlw3,BC,BC1} in the nonlinear wave context.
 For the Schr\"odinger context we refer the reader to \cite{GS-T}, and also to later work in \cite{BGT}.
-Proving lossless Strichartz estimates for variable coefficient Schr\"odinger equations is a more difficult proposition, see \cite{HTW,RZ,T-St}, and requires not only $C^2$ coefficients but also asymptotic flatness, neither of which are available here.
-Nevertheless, in Section~\ref{s:str} we are able to prove \emph{lossless Strichartz estimates}.
-A key element in our analysis is to use our bilinear $L^2$ bounds in order separate a perturbative component.
+Proving lossless Strichartz estimates for variable coefficient Schr\"odinger equations is a more difficult task, see \cite{HTW,RZ,T-St}, and requires not only $C^2$ coefficients but also asymptotic flatness, neither of which are available here.
+In one space dimension one has an additional tool available, namely flattening the metric by a change of coordinates, a strategy which was implemented in \cite{BP} to handle the case of time independent BV coefficients.

+Nevertheless, in Section~\ref{s:str} we are able to prove \emph{lossless Strichartz estimates} locally in time.
+After flattening the metric, the key element in our analysis is to use our bilinear $L^2_{t,x}$ bounds in order separate a perturbative component.
 This leaves one with a better behaved flow, which can be recast to a setting where the wave packet parametrix of \cite{MMT-param} applies.
 This result may be seen as the counterpart in the \eqref{qnls} setting of the result of \cite{ST} for nonlinear wave equations, or of \cite{Ai} for water waves.

-\emph{Local well-posedness.} Once we have the bilinear $L^2$ bounds and the Strichartz bounds for the paradifferential equation, the next step is to leverage these into similar bounds and short time energy estimates for both the full and the linearized equation.
-This is carried out in Section~\ref{s:lwp}, immediately leads to the proof of the local well-posedness result, following a standard approach, see \cite{IT-primer}.
+\emph{Local well-posedness.} Once we have the bilinear $L^2_{t,x}$ bounds and the Strichartz bounds for the paradifferential equation, the next step is to leverage these into similar bounds and short-time energy estimates for both the full and the linearized equation.
+This is carried out in Section~\ref{s:lwp}, and immediately leads to the proof of the local well-posedness result, following the approach described in the expository paper \cite{IT-primer}.